-Thank you, my lord, for teaching me so much.
-Were you two playing hide the slipper when I came in?
-Cherubino and I love that game.
-Please, please, please don't send him away.
+Thank you, my lord, for teaching me so much. (to Susanna) Were you two playing hide the slipper when I came in?
+Cherubino and I love that game. (to the Count) Please, please, please don't send him away.
 He has only been here a week, but already I cannot live without him.